Student writes in an English class at Methodist University

 ENG 4990 INDEPENDENT STUDY IN ENGLISH (TBA)

 An opportunity for a well-qualified, upper-division student to engage in special research in his/her major.
-Prerequisites: Requires approval by the faculty advisor, the supervising professor, the department chair, and the college dean before approval by Provost.
-Credit to be determined.
+Prerequisites: Requires approval by the faculty advisor, the supervising professor, the division head, and the college dean before approval by Provost.
+Credits to be determined.